Waziup/wazigate-edge/README.md

 console.log(devices);
 ```

-Console output will be like:
+Console output will be like: (without comments)

 ```javascript
 [{